ideaplexus/wprtc-real-time-video-for-wp/readme.txt

 == Description ==

-WebRTC or WEb Real Time Communication is an open project that enables browsers with RTC capabilities to connect with video, audio, and even screen sharing.
+WebRTC or Web Real Time Communication is an open project that enables browsers with RTC capabilities to connect with video, audio, and even screen sharing.

-Install the plugin and use the simple shortcode [wpRTC room_name="room"] to create multiple video chat rooms for users to interact with each other.
+Install the plugin and use the simple shortcode `[wpRTC room_name="room"]` to create multiple video chat rooms for users to interact with each other.

-[Documentation](http://roysivan.com/wp-webrtc) available, please check it for shortcode use, and wtcPRO version tips.
+[Documentation](http://roysivan.com/wp-webrtc) available, please check it for shortcode use, and wpRTC Pro version tips.

 == Installation ==